 This snowman fingerprint ornament is a sweet and simple gift kids can make themselves.
 Parents, grandparents, and other relatives are sure to love this preschool keepsake.

-Make sure you’ve added it to your list of Christmas activities for preschoolers.
+Make sure you’ve added it to your list of preschool Christmas ornaments.

 How to Make a Snowman Fingerprint Ornament with Preschoolers